SiddhiGupta10/avdaccelarator/README.md

 * Executes the actual provisioning using Bicep templates and parameters
 * Applies all changes as defined in the templates
 * Creates or updates AVD infrastructure resources
+* This stage uses defines Environment for deployment.